Franklin Richards (character): Fantastic Four: Annual 1998

 In Fantastic Four: Annual 1998, a version of Franklin is seen where he aged in real time from his first appearance.
 He is married to a Wakandan woman named Zawadi and has a daughter named N'Yami.
 Franklin is also a member of the Fantastic Four named Zero Man and had the ability to access the Negative Zone through a portal that he could create.
 He had to wear a special Vibranium headband to help him control his abilities.

 Earth X

 In Earth X, Franklin Richards curses Namor for killing the Human Torch.
 Half of Namor's body is now constantly burning, even underwater.
 Afterwards, Franklin takes Galactus' armor and, entering the third stage of his evolution, becomes Galactus himself.
-As stated in the story, he is Galactus as long as no one tells him he isn't.
+As stated in the story, he is Galactus as long as no one tells him he is not.
 As Galactus, Franklin Richards saves the Earth by consuming the Celestial growing inside.
 He reveals himself to his father, Reed, before leaving the Earth, stating he will never return.
 At the end of the story, Reed, after gaining the cosmic consciousness, states his first task will be to save his son.